Google Tag Gateway and Consent Management with UniConsent

 </head>

-Step 4: Verify consent timing using the UniConsent Consent Mode Scanner to confirm consent defaults are set before Google tags execute.
+Verify consent timing using the UniConsent Consent Mode Checker to confirm that consent defaults are set before Google tags execute and that there are no errors.

 Google's Data Transmission Controls restrict what data Google tags send based on the user's consent state.
 Combined with UniConsent's consent signals, this creates a layered approach: